 - Check out our own course page;

-- Industry Canada has a software program that can run you through the test bank of questions that are used for the amateur radio qualification examination (basic): Amateur Radio Exam Generator; and
+- Innovation, Science and Economic Development Canada (ISED) has a software program that can run you through the test bank of questions that are used for the amateur radio qualification examination (basic): Amateur Radio Exam Generator; and

-- should you have a particular problem that needs resolved, there are many online forums for discussion with amateur radio operators (try a Google or other search).
+- should you have a particular problem that needs resolved, there are many online forums for discussion with amateur radio operators (try a Google or other search) or contact us.

 If you are interested in upgrading your qualification to include a Morse Code qualification or the Advanced Qualification, please contact us.